WHAT IS PRODUCT PLACEMENT AND HOW IS IT USED?

 Through the method of targeting niche influencers for product placement opportunities, Colour Switch was able to directly target their millennial audience in a more cost efficient way than possible through other sponsorship routes.

-Rock ‘n’ Roll classic Wayne’s World was one of the first movies to show genuine product placements in satirical fashion.
+Rock ‘n’ Roll classic Wayne’s World was one of the first movies to show genuine product placements in a satirical fashion.

 At the apex of the movie, there is a scene showing the protagonists Garth and Wayne engaging in a series of product placements which comically break the 4th wall with the characters holding up the product and smiling in an exaggerated, sarcastic manner.